PF94/ChazizVEWebsite/README.md

-# ChazizVEWebsite
+# The Chaziz Site
 The official Chaziz Video Entertainment website.
 Keep in mind, this isn't a big website (compared to the now-shutdown Project Pheonix, and it's predecessor 2003page).
-It's mostly just a website for Chaziz Video Entertainment.
+It's mostly just a website for Chaziz Video Entertainment, as well as other stuff.

 ## To-do List